-Hello!
-Welcome to my very first embroidery tutorial, where I will share with you 5 different types of stitches to help you get started!
-These 5 stitches can look quite stunning all on their own and are used in surface embroidery techniques like redwork, bluework, or any other outline stitching.
-They also form the bases of more advanced stitches and are frequently used in hand-sewing.
+Welcome to my very first embroidery tutorial, where I will share with you 5 different stitches to help you get started with hand embroidery!
+The straight stitch, the running stitch, the backstitch, the split stitch, and the stem stitch.
+They are basic embroidery stitches, and the best ones to learn first as a beginner.
+Used in nearly all surface embroidery techniques, they also form the bases of more advanced stitches and are frequently used in hand-sewing.

-Without further ado, here are the first 5 stitches I recommend starting with!
+Without further ado, let’s dive in to the tutorial!
 You will need basic embroidery supplies, and you can find more information on that here.

 Cut a piece of embroidery floss about the length of your forearm and thread your needle.
 You can use as many strands of the floss as you want for practicing these stitches – I used three.
 Leave a tail of about 3-4” hanging.
-Knot the end of the longer length.
+Knot the end of the longer length or secure your thread with one of these methods.
 Often, knots are not always the best way to start and finish embroidery, but for the purpose of practicing these stitches, they’re perfectly fine.
-Place your fabric in the embroidery hoop, tightening the screw until the fabric is nice and tight.
+Place your fabric in the embroidery hoop, tightening the screw until the fabric is nice and taut.
+I suggest adding a few pencil guidelines to practice lines of stitching.

 1. The Straight Stitch